buzzqw/TUS/OBSS/OBSSv2-eng.md

 - Each Dragon has a number of Magic Points equal to 5 times its Challenge Rating
 - Each Dragon has a Magic Proficiency score equal to half its Challenge Rating

+All Dragons have access to the Universal magic list and favor certain spells that are marked in their description.

+In the **Description of each Ancient Dragon** you will find a brief description of the type of dragon.

 **Table: Magic List Access for Dragons**